smartcontractkit/functions-hardhat-starter-kit/README.md

 ### Tutorials & examples

 For other detailed tutorials and examples, check out the [Chainlink Functions Tutorials](https://docs.chain.link/chainlink-functions/tutorials/) to get started.

+### Quickstart Hardhat Task

+A single Hardhat task is provided to run all 4 of the quickstart's steps.
+Run `npx hardhat functions-quickstart --amount [optional] --simulate [Optional, defaults to true] --network [testnet name or defaults to functionsLocalTestnet]`

+If you're using [Functions Local Testnet](#steps-on-local-testnet) then ensure that is running in a separate terminal window.

 ## Quickstart